 - 1. Go to the Network page. - 2.
-Choose Mobile Devices from the views selector.

-3. Locate the users or groups in the Active Directory folders or in Custom Groups and select the corresponding check boxes in the right-side pane.
+Locate the users or groups in the Active Directory folders or in Custom Groups and select the corresponding check boxes in the right-side pane.

 The Filters must be set on Users in the View tab.